iggredible/Learn-Vim/ch24_vimscript_basic_data_types.md

 ### Truthy and Falsy

-In Vim, 0 is falsy and all non-0 values are truthy.
+In Vim, a 0 value is falsy and all non-0 values are truthy.

 The following will not echo anything.